Glenn Ferguson

 Glenn Ferguson (born 10 July 1969) is a Northern Irish former football player and manager.

 Ferguson amassed over 1,000 domestic appearances in a career where he played for Ards, Glenavon, Linfield and Lisburn Distillery, and scored a total of 563 goals, placing him 2nd behind Jimmy Jones (648) on the list of all-time goalscorers in Northern Irish football.
 He was also capped 5 times by Northern Ireland.
 In his 24-year career, Ferguson won 31 winner's medals.
+In addition, he is also one of a select number of players who have amassed over 1,000 career appearances.

 He also had a five-year managerial spell with Ballymena United, where he twice won the County Antrim Shield.

 Early life

 Glenn was born on 10 July 1969 in the Ulster Hospital Dundonald to Thomas and Ida Ferguson and is the youngest of their three children.
+He attended Dundonald High School.